An SOV vessel converted from a PX121 platform supply vessel.

 We have developed new-life solutions for our series of medium-sized PX121 PSVs, capitalising on the inherent strength of the vessel’s solid platform.
 One option is the conversion into an SOV vessel for the offshore wind or oil & gas markets.
 Another option is the conversion into a flexible subsea IMR vessel.

-This is the time to consider repositioning existing PSV vessels to a new life in a new market segment with an attractive cost base and with a short conversion time.
+This is the time to consider repositioning existing PSV vessels to a new life in a new market segment with an attractive cost base and a short conversion time.

-A well thought-through conversion of the vessel can mean a new lease of life, as the vessel can compete for short/medium-term contracts where a newbuild cannot be carried out.
+A well-thought-through conversion of the vessel can mean a new lease of life, as the vessel can compete for short/medium-term contracts where a new build cannot be carried out.

 Ulstein has taken the initiative to develop new-life solutions for our series of medium-sized PX121 Platform Supply Vessels, capitalising on the inherent strength of the vessel’s solid platform.

-The ULSTEIN PX121 provides a remarkably suitable platform for a conversion, as the vessels have favourable motion characteristics and good seakeeping and station keeping performance.
+The ULSTEIN PX121 provides a remarkably suitable platform for a conversion, as the vessels have favourable motion characteristics and good seakeeping and station-keeping performance.

 This reduces the scope of a conversion and improves the workability of the final solution.